murthy1811/Milestone-Project-3-AirBubble/README.md

 User goals

-  - A one stop website for all the information an air traveller need during this COVID times.
+  - A one stop website for all the information, an air traveller need during this COVID times.

-    - Stories added by the users provide the information needed and measures to be taken to travel to a certain destination.
-There by helping an anxious traveller
+    - Stories added by the users provide the information needed and measures to be taken to travel to a certain destination, there by helping an anxious traveller

   - An easy to search information website

-    - Search bar straight on the Home page will provide results based on the user input like country name, airport code and other keywords.
+    - Search bar, provided directly on the Home page will provide results based on the user input like country name, airport code and other keywords.

   - Easy to ask the questions or make comments related to each travel story